-If the seller is an individual tax resident in Greece and the transfer of art, antiques and collectibles is carried out for the purposes of gaining profit, then the transfer can be considered to be a business transaction; any profit from the transaction will be subject to personal income tax at progressive rates of up to 44 per cent and a special solidarity contribution at progressive rates of up to 10 per cent.
+If the seller is an individual tax resident in Greece and the transfer of art, antiques and collectibles is carried out for the purposes of gaining profit, then the transfer can be considered to be a business transaction; any profit from the transaction will be subject to personal income tax at progressive rates of up to 44 per cent.
 A business transaction occurs whenever a single transaction takes place for profit or whenever 'consistent similar transactions' (ie, three similar transactions within a six-month period) take place.